-Cunningham Piano of Philadelphia (www.cunninghampiano.com) now offers new “Matchless Cunningham” and Yamaha pianos with narrower keys (made by Steinbuhler & Co) on request.
-The company welcomes inquiries from interested pianists.
+Cunningham Piano of Philadelphia (www.cunninghampiano.com) now offers new “Matchless Cunningham” pianos with narrower keys (made by Steinbuhler & Co) on request.

 The German keyboard manufacturer Laukhuff (www.laukhuff.de) makes alternatively sized keyboards and welcomes enquiries from pianists.

-Also in Germany, Kluge (owned by Steinway) will make alternatively sized keyboards) and welcomes enquiries from pianists. (www.kluge-klaviaturen.de/en/index-en.php)
+Also in Germany, Kluge (owned by Steinway) will make alternatively sized keyboards and welcomes enquiries from pianists. (https://www.kluge-klaviaturen.de/keyboards_components.html?fbclid=IwAR1sQn7IjUtak1McjDG_48E1SeLBv5eKoUnJ55uCfsq53HWn82Gt92vuLJI)

 The UK manufacturer Pinkham Pianos will make alternatively sized keyboards for their range of upright and grand pianos at no extra cost compared with a standard keyboard.
 Pianos with any size key can be made according to the customer’s hands.
 Black key shapes and key coverings can also be varied to suit individual customer needs.
 The company will also make keyboards for other makes of pianos.
 For further information, see: